 A creditor has to go through the court system to garnish your funds.
 You will receive notice of this process if it is happening.
 It’s important to act quickly and speak with an attorney if you receive a notice from the court with a hearing date regarding the garnishment of funds.
 The hearing is your chance to defend against the garnishment and your attorney can advise you the best way to do that.

-If you have any questions about garnishment, bankruptcy or any other legal matter affecting you financially, please feel free to call me at 704.749.7747.
-I’m here to help.
+If you have any questions about garnishment, bankruptcy or any other legal matter affecting you financially, please feel free to call us at 704.749.7747.
+If you’re interested in meeting Chris Layton, you can watch a one minute introduction video.
+You can also request a consultation HERE.
+We know you have choices.
+We hope you choose Layton Law.